Felene is the first Denver Distillery that Introduced organic, non-GMO Vodka

 Felene’s distilling process has evolved from its early days and now has captured the attention of the Mile High City.
 Felene prides itself on simplicity.

 “Vodka is a bit of a different experience and distilling process than say, a bourbon, single malt whiskey, tequila or spiced rum”, says Kelly.
-“I saw an opportunity to elevate the quality and experience of vodka with an organic sugar cane vodka,” added Kelly.
+“I saw an opportunity to elevate the quality and experience of the spirit with an organic sugar cane vodka,” added Kelly.

 Kelly downplays Felene’s Denver Distillery role among the top Denver Distilleries.
 “Vodka is just not as sexy or complex as some other spirits.
-We’re the new kids on the block.
+But it is the biggest segment of the spirits market.
+We’re the new kids on the block…for now.
 However, we think we do vodka as well as anyone.
 So, while we are not quite a household name like some of our Denver-based counterparts are, we do make an amazing vodka.”

 Felene has also taken a different approach to marketing and market presence.
 “Felene aspires to be more of a national brand that is based in Colorado,” said Kelly.
 We are thrilled to be part of the Denver community and could not be happier about being here.